obsidian-html/obsidian-html.github.io/__src/vault/Configurations/Configuration Options.md

 ## Where has this setting gone?
 ObsidianHtml is evolving a little bit each new version.
 A setting might become obsolete or replaced by a new feature with its own configurations.
 You can find all the deprecated/removed settings here: [[Deprecated Configurations]].

+## Note settings
+To change the behavior of obsidianhtml specifically for one tag, see [[Note settings]].

 ## Configurations
 ### Paths
 | config | Short description |